 Tables 5-1 and 5-2 provide a summary, ten-year projection of the ARP resource capacity for the summer and winter seasons, respectively.
+The need of 33 MW in 2024 to maintain FMPA's 18% reserve margin, will be filled either by the extension of the existing Stanton A PPA, or from some other undesignated source.
 A projection of the ARP fuel requirements by fuel type is shown in Schedule 5.
 Schedules 6.1 (quantity) and 6.2 (percent of total) present the forecast of ARP energy sources by resource type.
 Schedules 7.1 and 7.2 summarize the capacity, demand, and resulting reserve margin forecasts for the summer and winter seasons, respectively.
 Information on planned and prospective ARP generating facility additions and changes is located in Schedule 8.